 * * * * *

 I clear out the place so His Honor can grace my consultory chamber.
-We end up having six sessions in toto.
+In the end, we have only six sessions in toto.
 But my, what a story they make for a post-Redemption memoir.
-At the time I don’t know that he cites Jeff’s case or I might have warned him that I am personally connected to a dude who is material to his vexations.
+At the time I’m not aware that he cites Jeff’s case, or I might have warned him that I am personally connected to a dude that is material to his vexations.
 We settle in for our first conversation in my office on the fifteenth of November.
 Straight off he asks me what I know about Citizens United.
-Of course I answer his question with a question, “What is the significance of this particular case for you?”
+Of course I respond to his question with a question, “What is the significance of this particular case for you?”
 Turns out it is the central moral and emotional burden of his life, soon to be shared with the rest of the electorate.
 I am generally familiar with the case, but I need to hear the details that trouble him.
 “You know,” he begins, “I’m just afraid of transmogrifying into the liberal twin of that right-wing crackpot Scalia.
 I have to admit, though, I do sometimes get a howl out of his wildly overblown paranoid cataclysmic scenarios.”
 But Justice Stevens doesn’t chuckle.
 The first session is preamble to the other five.
 It is the only time he assumes the psychoanalytic posture, splayed out on my sofa taking in the collection of oddball chachkes strewn about my chamber.
 He gives me the barest hint as to the origins of his psychic makeup as a pursuer of justice.
 JP has a complex sense of right and wrong, intense and nuanced, cultivated at a young age.
 There are two major events that burned themselves into his evolving psyche.
-The first happened when JP was only 12 years old, during Prohibition.
+The first occurred when JP was only 12 years old, during Prohibition.
 It was a home invasion, a gang armed with tommy guns.
 They lined up the whole family and said they were going to rub them out.
 Got lucky when a neighbor showed up unexpectedly and scared the thugs off.
 A boy doesn’t forget that.
 Brute criminality and dumb luck.
 Then there was the arrest and trial of his wealthy entrepreneur father, founder of the largest hotel in Chicago.
 He had embezzled funds from the family insurance business to support the hotel.
 Dad was exonerated in the end, but the experience left a stain in the impressionable young mind of his son.
 The inside out view of justice.
 After years of schooling and clerking and sitting at the bench, justice and mercy in equal measure have come to roost in JP’s judicial temperament.

 * * * * *

 The Fast of Tevet.
 There is no escaping its gravity.
 We finally hit on the idea that we can squeeze the remaining five visits into an intensive daily marathon that fills the calendrical limbo between Christmas and the New Year, Sunday through Thursday.
 The atmosphere in some official corners of the capital is psychotically festive.
 Christmas Eve 2009, the Treasury Department makes the wildly unlikely announcement that it will front Fannie Mae and Freddie Mac unlimited dough for the next three years.
 All despite the acknowledgment that they’d screwed up to the tune of 400 billion smackers so far.
 Strange times.
 I cannot forget the weariness of the judge’s craggy face as he explains, “You see, I’ve always prided myself on being able to maintain a sunny yet pragmatic outlook, not prone to fits of melancholy or dire predictions.
 But I just don’t know.
-I can’t shake the feeling that I am witnessing the doom of our civilization.
+I can’t shake the feeling that we are witnessing the doom of our civilization.
 The court’s decision really sticks deep in my craw.
 I’ve got grandkids, dammit.”
 Silence.
 I can’t tell if the justice is fighting back tears or lapsing into catatonia.
 I clear my throat and edge closer.
 Without looking at me, JP stares straight ahead and finishes his thought, “They need the final version of my dissenting opinion before January 21.
 This is my last shot.”

 * * * * *